- Next day delivery

 Additional information can be found on the regulations and requirements for a construction site with regards to perimeter protection via our recent guide.

-Widely popular and commonly used to create a temporary barrier while work is in progress, heras fencing is a good option for short to medium term projects.
+Widely popular and commonly used to create a temporary barrier while work is in progress, ‘heras’ or mesh fencing is a good option for short to medium term projects.
 One of the main benefits of this type of fencing is its low weight, which provides a system that’s easy to transport and deploy wherever it’s required.
+See below for different sizes and options.

 For construction sites this type of fencing comes in an anti-climb variety; eliminating any footholds or areas where it might be easy for a potential intruder to gain access to the site.
-This type of heras fencing is available for purchase or hire, which allows a cost effective decision to be made based on the time requirement for these fencing panels.
-Entry level anti-climb heras fencing stacks up as follows (per panel):
+This type of heras fencing is available for purchase or hire, which allows a cost-effective decision to be made based on the time requirement for these fencing panels.

 These fully galvanised panels are most suitable for light security where it’s necessary to stop members of the public entering the site unintentionally or otherwise.
-For a slightly more robust but just as easily deployed solution SafeSite Facilities offer a heavy duty variation of the popular anti-climb heras fencing panels.
-These are slightly heavier at 15.9kg each; making use of Smartweld technology for added strength and durability over products of less rigorous construction techniques.
+For a slightly more robust but just as easily deployed solution SafeSite Facilities offer a heavy-duty variation of the popular anti-climb heras fencing panels.
+These are slightly heavier at 16 kg each; making use of Smartweld technology for added strength and durability over products of less rigorous construction techniques.

-In the world of heras fencing our heavy duty round top anti-climb panels are the best you can get.
-Additional corner bracing and the option to reinforce this fencing system with concrete blocks provides a flexible and robust perimeter for your construction site.
+When it comes to the many options for temporary fence panels the heavy duty round top anti-climb versions is the best you can get.
+The panels feature extra corner bracing, and the option to reinforce this fencing system with concrete blocks provides a flexible and robust perimeter for your construction site.
 This type of temporary fencing can be used long term and represents the best security fencing available where mesh fencing is required.

 Of course while the main purpose of security fencing is to keep people out it’s also necessary to make access to the site as easy as possible for those working within the perimeter.
 Our temporary heras fencing gates come in a wide range of sizes to allow vehicle and pedestrian access where necessary.